Apollo 11: Landing

 Eagle landed at 20:17:40 UTC on Sunday July 20 with 216 lb of usable fuel remaining.
 Information available to the crew and mission controllers during the landing showed the LM had enough fuel for another 25 seconds of powered flight before an abort without touchdown would have become unsafe, but post-mission analysis showed that the real figure was probably closer to 50 seconds.
 Apollo 11 landed with less fuel than most subsequent missions, and the astronauts encountered a premature low fuel warning.
 This was later found to be the result of the propellant sloshing more than expected, uncovering a fuel sensor.
 On subsequent missions, extra anti-slosh baffles were added to the tanks to prevent this.

 Armstrong acknowledged Aldrin's completion of the post-landing checklist with "Engine arm is off", before responding to the CAPCOM, Charles Duke, with the words, "Houston, Tranquility Base here.
 The Eagle has landed."
 Armstrong's unrehearsed change of call sign from "Eagle" to "Tranquility Base" emphasized to listeners that landing was complete and successful.
-Duke mispronounced his reply as he expressed the relief at Mission Control: "Roger, Twan—Tranquility, we copy you on the ground.
+Duke expressed the relief at Mission Control: "Roger, Twan—Tranquility, we copy you on the ground.
 You got a bunch of guys about to turn blue.
 We're breathing again.
 Thanks a lot."

 Two and a half hours after landing, before preparations began for the EVA, Aldrin radioed to Earth:

 He then took communion privately.
 At this time NASA was still fighting a lawsuit brought by atheist Madalyn Murray O'Hair (who had objected to the Apollo 8 crew reading from the Book of Genesis) demanding that their astronauts refrain from broadcasting religious activities while in space.
 For this reason, Aldrin chose to refrain from directly mentioning taking communion on the Moon.
 Aldrin was an elder at the Webster Presbyterian Church, and his communion kit was prepared by the pastor of the church, Dean Woodruff.
 Webster Presbyterian possesses the chalice used on the Moon and commemorates the event each year on the Sunday closest to July 20.
 The schedule for the mission called for the astronauts to follow the landing with a five-hour sleep period, but they chose to begin preparations for the EVA early, thinking they would be unable to sleep.